 COVER YOUR SPIGOTS

 The last thing you want is a spigot to freeze, and potentially burst pipes in or below your foundation.
-This will wreak havoc on your foundation (to say nothing fo your water bill).
+This will wreak havoc on your foundation, as well as your water bill.

 Adding a little extra mulch in your landscaping – right up to your foundation – is a good way to insulate your foundation against colder air.
 The warmer you can keep your slab, the better.

-While these tips will help protect your foundation from the cold, if you think you might have a foundation issue, schedule your free evaluation and know for sure!
+While this winter prep list will help protect your foundation from the cold, there are other things you will need to consider year-round in relation to potential foundation issues and the need for repair. if you think you might have a foundation issue, schedule your free evaluation and know for sure!